Media freedom monitoring

-This assists the organisation to compile accurate and detailed information and records on abuses or progress being made towards a free, independent, diverse and pluralistic media as envisaged by the Windhoek Declaration.
+To do this, we compile a list of media violations and victories – accurate and detailed records of abuses of, or progress toward, a free, independent, diverse and pluralistic media as envisaged by the Windhoek Declaration.

-assaulted, arrested, killed, censored, threatened, kidnapped, injured, denied credentials, missing, wrongfully expelled; during the course of their work or as a direct result of their work
+- when journalists are physically or verbally assaulted, threatened, injured, kidnapped, disappear, arrested, killed, censored, denied credentials or wrongfully expelled during the course of their work or as a direct result of their work

 - when news outlets are attacked, illegally searched, censored, closed by force, raided, unable to report, broadcast or publish because of factors such as the confiscation of equipment, blocking of their online site or the jamming of transmissions

 - when new legislation or changes to legislation hinder journalists from conducting their work freely and without fear.

 We use this information to compile the annual State of the Media Report that tabulates the alerts and analyses them against the prevailing media environment.
 This report feeds into the MISA regional report, So this is Democracy? which ranks and measures the performance of Zimbabwe against other countries in the Southern African region.